develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 provides!
 If this wasn't the reason, everybody would be using just [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - it is not to be forgotten that TypeScript is really just a hack on top of the actual underlying programming language beneath, which is JavaScript.
-All TypeScript code is transpiled into the actual JavaScript code before its execution.
+All TypeScript code is transpiled into JavaScript code before its actual execution.

 # Why lack of strong typing in Python sucks